jeremy379/LaravelProjectInstaller/README.md

 #Installation

-Retrieve the archive ans launch `./make` in the directory where you want to install you Laravel project.
+Retrieve the archive ans launch `./make install` in the directory where you want to install you Laravel project.

 `wget https://github.com/jeremy379/LaravelProjectInstaller/archive/master.zip`